Suicide Hotline Manager

 This is really interesting, thanks for answering questions!
 Do callers ever threaten to kill OTHER people, and if they do that, do you have a duty to trace the call and report to police?

-Asked by Bridget over 11 years ago
+Asked by Bridget almost 12 years ago

 I can't recall that happening off the top of my head.
 I think a non-anonymous hotline would be required to report a specific, credible threat to the police.
 An anonymous hotline wouldn't be able to do so, but if the caller specified his (or hers!) or the victim's full name or address, then yeah, there probably would be a legal and moral obligation to do so.